Load the dataset

 # Assuming seasonality was identified, you can further analyze it,

-• Submit your Jupyter Notebook via the course’s learning management system, including your code, visualizations, and a brief discussion of your findings regarding the impact of cage-free practices on egg production.
+- Submit your Jupyter Notebook via the course’s learning management system, including your code, visualizations, and a brief discussion of your findings regarding the AQI time series analysis and forecasting.